 The Atrium is a room prepared for the children in the Catechesis of the Good Shepherd.
 It is a place of prayer, work, and community.
 In the Atrium, Jesus is the teacher.
 The role of the catechist is to listen to God with the children.
 Our Atrium is located next to the school library at our main school entrance.

 During an atrium session, the catechist and the child engage in biblical and liturgical presentations.
 The child then works with carefully produced materials.
 This “hands-on” experience invites the child to contemplate and enjoy God’s presence and respond to his love.

 Why is the color green used in Ordinary Time?

 CGS is right on with the Church’s mind in this approach, and the etymological roots of the word Ordinary confirm that this time is anything but ordinary!!

 In the Atrium, we focus and give presentations on the Liturgical Colors.
 We even sing a Liturgical Color song.
-As the Church moves into Ordinary Time, we talk about what that means with the children, especially since anything to do with God and the Church is ever “ordinary.”
+Then, as the Church moves into Ordinary Time, we talk about what that means with the children, especially since anything to do with God and the Church is ever “ordinary.”
 We use the language of it being “growing time” and green being symbolic of this.
 It is also a time to ponder all we did during the Preparation and Celebration that we have just finished in Christmas and later in the year with Easter and Pentecost.Good Shepherd Novena